Fillet of perch meunière with almonds

 Cooking time: 5 mins

-Ingredients: 200 g fillet of lake perch, flour, oil for cooking, a little butter, 1 dl good white wine, 1 tsp shallot, very finely sliced, 50 g butter, a little lemon juice, salt and pepper, 4-5 tsp grilled flaked almonds, lemon slice for garnish, parsley
+Ingredients: 200 g perch fillet of the lake, flour, oil for cooking, a little butter, 1 dl good white wine, 1 tsp shallot, very finely sliced, 50 g butter, a little lemon juice, salt and pepper, 4-5 tsp grilled flaked almonds, lemon slice for garnish, parsley

 Make sure there are no bones in the fillets.
 Wipe the fillets with absorbent kitchen paper, salt and pepper lightly and flour them at the last moment, patting them well to remove the surplus flour.
 In a pan, heat a little oil to which a knob of butter has been added.
 When the fat is hot, cook the fillets, skin side first, then lower the temperature and cook on a low heat for 2 mins each side (depending on the size of your fillets, they should be very lightly browned, but no more).
 Do not allow them to become dry!
 Remove the fillets from the pan and keep them warm (wrapped in tinfoil in an oven preheated to 100 °C).